scottrodeo/bubble-swerve-csharp/README.md

 ---

-## 👀 For Hiring Managers & Evaluators
+## 👀 For the Public, Software Engineers & Evaluators

 You are welcome to: